vijit101/HackathonRepo-RoboticInventory/Shubham/README.md

 # HackathonRepo-RoboticInventory
-A hackathon project by team BananaforScale
+A hackathon project by BananaforScale